Skin feeling a bit worse for wear during the holidays? Here’s a few tips to help you stay on track for 2019.

 Be sure to take the time at the end of the night to remove all your makeup, even if you’re not completely sober.

 The holiday period should be one of joy, but sometimes it can get a bit stressful making sure everything is going to plan.
 When you’re stressed your body begins to produce more hormones like cortisol.
 Unfortunately for your skin, cortisol tells skin glands to produce more oil—this leaves you prone to acne, breakouts and can aggravate underlying skin issues.

 If you feel like things are getting a bit much, give yourself a break and decompress.
 Your skin will thank you for it.

 Try to stay away from alcohol

 This one is easier said than done!
 But alcohol can be one of the most damaging factors to skin health.

 Excessive alcohol intake can lead to dehydration, which leaves your skin looking dry, puffy and more prone to breakouts.
 When you’re dehydrated, fine lines and wrinkles become more visible due to the lack of water in your skin cells.

 Most alcoholic beverages contain a high amount of carbs and sugar as well, which can trigger acne and other skin issues.

-Although alcohol is a recipe for disaster for your skin, it can be a bit hard to avoid over the holiday season.
-So make sure you drink plenty of water throughout the day, and try avoid any cocktails that are excessively high in sugar.
+Although alcohol isn't great for your skin, it can be a bit hard to avoid over the holiday season.
+So make sure you drink plenty of water throughout the day, and try to avoid any cocktails that are excessively high in sugar.